Assessment and Approval of Foster Carers

 2. Responding to Initial Enquiries

-All members of the public who contact recruitment by telephone, email, web response or letter in relation to becoming a foster carer will be referred to the Fostering Recruitment Service from Customer Services.
+All members of the public who contact recruitment by telephone, email, web response or letter in relation to becoming a foster carer will be referred to the Fostering Recruitment team.
+Some enquiries will initially be responded to by Foster East regional recruitment hub and referred on to Hertfordshire.
 All enquirers will be treated as a potential resource and responded to within 1 working day of the enquiry.
 When an initial enquiry is undertaken over the phone, basic information will be obtained from applicant(s).
-The Fostering Service Initial enquiry form will be completed and electronic record will be created.
+The Fostering Initial enquiry form will be completed and electronic record will be created.
 The enquirer will be provided with basic information about fostering and sent an information pack within 1 working day of their initial enquiry.
 An appointment will be made to visit the enquirer's at home, ideally within 5 working days of their initial enquiry and this will be recorded on the applicants electronic LCS file.

 Sections 13 & 19 of the Fostering National Minimum Standards 2011 require that recruitment is undertaken in a formal manner which is fully recorded.
 The preliminary basic information obtained in the initial enquiry includes numbers in the household, the availability of a separate bedroom for foster children, length of time of partnership, working hours/availability, motivation to foster, health and previous childcare experience.
 The Recruitment Team will also discuss what the Fostering service needs are and explore the enquirer's ability to provide a resource.